Poland / Rzeczpospolita Polska – Let’s explore here

 What’s it like to drive in Poland?

-Driving in Poland is a relatively simple affair if you’re used to driving in the UK – it’s very simple and there are very few, if any, surprises.
-However when we were there, there seemed to be an inordinate amount of roadworks ongoing – in particular in the South, especially the roads from Tatra National Park to Krakow.
+Driving in Poland is a relatively simple affair if you’re used to driving in the UK – there are very few, if any, surprises.
+Poles tend to be polite drivers and do not tailgate you.

 Oh and also, there appear to be no motorway service stations at all!
 Not sure why – there are loads on the local roads and in most towns – just not on motorways!
-Point to note if you’re travelling long distance in Poland
+Point to note if you’re travelling long distance in Poland.

-We’ve also created a dedicated page to driving abroad, which you might find helpful 🙂
+We’ve created a dedicated page to driving abroad, which answers this question, and more, which you might find helpful.

 What currency do they use in Poland?

 In Poland they use the Zloty (pronounced ‘zwoti’).
 The use of credit / debit cards is now widespread.
-Traveller’s cheques are accepted.
+Travellers cheques are accepted.
 There are lots of ATMs.
 Euros are also widely accepted, although exchange rates are often poor.

 You should make yourself aware of the amount that your bank charges you for using credit and debit cards abroad.
 Often credit cards are cheaper for purchasing items directly, and for withdrawing cash from ATMs.